YINI-lang/YINI-spec/README.md

 ## So, what is special about YINI?
 In YINI:
+- Strings are enclosed by either single quotes `'` or double quotes `"`, use what you prefer.
-- Key–Value pairs are separated by an equals sign `=`.
+- Key-Value pairs are separated by an equals sign `=`.
-- Key–List pairs are separated by a colon `:`.
+- While, Key-List pairs are separated by a colon `:`.

 --EXPAND--